jatcod3r/coder-getting-started/start-here/2-deploying-coder.md

 ## Step 1.
 Creating the Namespace(s)

-To avoid grouping Coder with other non-Coder resources, we need to create a separate [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) for it inside of our cluster.
-We'll call this `coder`.
+To avoid grouping Coder with other non-Coder resources, we use [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
+We'll create one called `coder`.

 ```bash
 $ kubectl create namespace coder